coderefinery/installation/content/index.rst

 If your answers are all "yes", then go to :ref:`conda-environment`.

 .. keypoints:: Checklist

   *I have ...*

   - Shell terminal (Bash or Zsh) and Git configured (user name, email, and editor) and verified (:ref:`instructions <shell-and-git>`)
-  - Relatively new version of Miniconda3 or Anaconda3 (less than 3 years old)
+  - Relatively new version of Miniconda3 (less than 3 years old) (:ref:`instructions <conda>`)
-    (:ref:`instructions <conda>`)
   - Terminal shell (Git Bash on Windows, Bash or Zsh on macOS and Linux) from which I can use ``conda`` (try typing ``conda --version``).
 Note that the